sqlkata/querybuilder/README.md

 ```

 ## What Next ?
-While SqlKata is still in beta, I've stopped adding new features untilI get a stable release.
+While SqlKata is still in beta, I've stopped adding new features until I get a stable release.

-But to give you an idea about my priorities, I will add the support to Execute Queries, Caching mechanism and to support more native features across the available compilers.
+But to give you an idea about my priorities, I will add the support to Execute Queries, Caching mechanism and to support more native features across available compilers.

 ## Contributions
 I don't have a strict contribution guide till the moment, but you can contribute with ideas, bug fixing, or add more test cases.